 The percentage relative bias of the parameter is calculated to determine the accuracy of the parameter estimators.
-The model estimates are expected to always vary slightly from the true parameter value.
-Therefore, only percentage relative bias values above 3% will be considered substantial.
+We only consider estimated percentage relative bias values above 3% as substantial.
 Standard error accuracy is assessed using the coverage method (Maas & Hox, 2005), where coverage of the true parameter value within the 95% Wald confidence interval of the parameter estimate for each simulated dataset is recorded separately.
 The coverage rate is recorded for all simulation scenarios and compared with the nominal rate of 95%.
-The mean standard error for the parameter estimators gives an indication of the precision of the estimates for the various survey conditions.
 The null hypothesis, specifying the true parameter value to be zero, is tested for both variance parameters of each simulated dataset by using the Wald test.
 The power of a test indicates the probability that the null hypothesis is correctly rejected.
 Maas and Hox (2005) explain that basing the testing of significance for variance parameters using the asymptotic standard error is not ideal.
 Such a test is based on normality assumptions.
 Testing of the null hypothesis, which specifies the random parameter to be equal to zero, lies on the boundary of the permissible parameter space, since variances can only be positive.
 The standard likelihood theory no longer holds at this boundary.
 However, this practice is widely used and justifies its use in this simulation study.
 In calculating the power for the variance parameters the p-values are halved, since variances cannot be negative, and therefore the alternative hypothesis is one-sided (Snijders & Bosker, 1999).